 - ensure safe practice

 Pupils have two hours of PE timetabled per week through which we develop the fundamental skills of agility, balance and co-ordination.
-Part of this follows the Real PE scheme of work by Create Development.

 In addition children will be given the opportunities to develop their skills in dance, gymnastics, games, athletics as well as swimming in our own pool.

 There is a variety of extra-curricular sports clubs available to all children during, before and after the school day.
 See our clubs page for up to date information.